rsutton/floa/README.md

 # floa
-A single page application to manage my **Library of America** series collection.
+A single page Flask application to manage my **Library of America** series collection.

 The [Library of America](https://log.org) is a non-profit organization which publishes America's greatest writing.
 They currently have 337 volumes in their series.
 This application is a personal project to help me manage my bookshelf of these fine volumes.